-- 9. An applicant may register in only one of the following categories and shall not also be registered in the CPA Canada Advanced Certificate in Accounting and Finance or as a Legacy CA Student under Regulation 9-2, at any time during the period of registration, and may not change categories without the permission of the Registrar: - 9.1 University Graduate an applicant who has completed all the academic requirements for the conferral of a degree. - 9.2 CPA Accredited Program an applicant who is enrolled in or has completed the graduate-level component of a CPA Accredited Program as defined in section 1.3. - 9.3 Accounting Body Outside Canada an applicant who is a member in good standing with an accounting body set out in Schedule E and who meets the conditions for registration contained in Schedule E. - 9.4 Accounting Body Outside Canada Specified an applicant who is a member in good standing with an accounting body set out in Schedule F and who meets the conditions for registration contained in Schedule F. - 9.5 Mature an applicant who may not have a degree and: - 9.5.1 has at least eight years of relevant accounting or business experience satisfactory to the Registrar; - 9.5.2 provides letters of reference and any other requested documents satisfactory to the Registrar; and - 9.5.3 satisfies the Registrar that the applicant does not meet the requirements of any other registration category in section 9.
+- 9. An applicant may register in only one of the following categories and shall not also be registered in the CPA Canada Advanced Certificate in Accounting and Finance or as a Legacy CA Student under Regulation 9-2, at any time during the period of registration, and may not change categories, with the exception of those students registered under sections 9.1 and 11 who are administratively transitioned to section 9.2, without the permission of the Registrar: - 9.1 University Graduate an applicant who has completed all the academic requirements for the conferral of a degree. - 9.2 CPA Accredited Program an applicant who is enrolled in or has completed the graduate-level component of a CPA Accredited Program as defined in section 1.4. - 9.3 Accounting Body Outside Canada an applicant who is a member in good standing with an accounting body set out in Schedule E and who meets the conditions for registration contained in Schedule E. - 9.4 Accounting Body Outside Canada Specified an applicant who is a member in good standing with an accounting body set out in Schedule F and who meets the conditions for registration contained in Schedule F. - 9.5 Mature an applicant who may not have a degree and: - 9.5.1 has at least eight years of relevant accounting or business experience satisfactory to the Registrar; - 9.5.2 provides letters of reference and any other requested documents satisfactory to the Registrar; and - 9.5.3 satisfies the Registrar that the applicant does not meet the requirements of any other registration category in section 9.